Breast Implants - Frequently Asked Questions

 The recommended age to start screening mammograms varies in the literature, and depends on the family history of the patient.
 For women who have no family history of breast cancer, screening mammograms start at age 40 (ACR / SBI guidelines) or 50 (USPSTF guideline).
 For women with a strong family history of breast cancer, it is recommended to start screening at age 30.
 Breast enhancement surgery significantly changes the breast in a number of ways: a breast augmentation elevates the breast tissue off of the chest, and the implant reduces the amount of breast tissue that can be seen in mammograms.
 Breast lift or breast reduction operations require re-arrangement of the breast tissue itself, and could potentially spread a cancer if it was crossed during the operation.
-For these reasons, I recommend a screening mammogram within the last year for women age 30 and over who desire breast enhancement surgery.
+For these reasons, I recommend a screening mammogram within the last year for all women over 40 (30 if there is a strong family history).

 Everyone knows smoking is bad for your health and increases the risks of getting cancer.
 From the standpoint of a plastic surgeon practicing cosmetic surgery, smoking increases both short-term and long-term risks.
 Smoking (or even just nicotine use) has a vasoconstrictive effect, and thus slows blood flow.
 Peripheral tissues (like the skin) really see this effect.
 Chronic smoking accelerates skin aging by reducing the ability of skin to heal from the constant damaging forces we see during normal life (such as sun exposure.)
 This means that smoker's skin will wrinkle faster than non-smokers, and will also stretch out faster as the youthful elastic properties of skin are lost.
 For implants, this means "perky" breasts will drop faster, and the chance of implants "bottoming out" is higher.
 In the short term, smoking around the time of the operation increases all surgical risk due to the reduction of blood flow and the delay in healing.
 Scars will tend to be wider and more visible, and infection rates are higher.
 For breast augmentation, I recommend stopping both smoking and nicotine products for 3 weeks before and after surgery.